Billuc/billuc.github.io/app/src/routes/blog/gleam-rss-reader.md

 ## The website

 Now that I can, from a string of data, parse its XML content and build RSS-related objects, I want to display the data so that I can read the news' titles.
-A website is the best way to do this and get access to the content from basically anywhere.
-Gleam can build website by using the Lustre library, perfect !
+A website is the best way to do this, since I would get access to the content from basically anywhere.
+Let's start building a webpage using Lustre then !

 My first idea was to create a purely static website that I could host on a Github Page and access easily.
 I spun up a Lustre project, added [rsvp](https://hexdocs.pm/rsvp/index.html) to fetch the RSS documents, and... it did not work !
 Damn you CORS !
+Basically, I can't access content from another website if they don't authorize me to access it.
+Some RSS feeds don't allow or deny access to their RSS feeds, but the browser's default behaviour is, for security reasons, to block unallowed content...
 I guess this solution is out the window and I have to fetch them on the server instead.

 As I am currently learning how to use AWS, I thought this project would be perfect for testing AWS Lambdas.